 A Note About NTA1000 Hardware Versions

 The NTA1000 system has evolved from its original version (v1) to v2, v3, v4, v5, and is now at v6.
 The v6 also comes in a 10G configuration where one wireless card is replaced by a 10Gb/s ethernet card.
 The v1, v2, v3, and v4 models are no longer being shipped.
 This document refers to the fifth version NTA1000 (v5).
 Although the model name has not changed and the five versions look similar, there are some simple ways to tell which one you have from just a visual inspection.
 If you’re not sure which model you have, please refer to the NTA1000 versions page:

 Throughout the remainder of this document the NTA1000v5 will be referred to simply as the NTA1000.

-If you are not using a v5 NTA1000 system, please instead refer to the appropriate Quick Start Guide.
+If you are not using a v5 NTA1000 system, please find the appropriate Quick Start Guide a the link below: